Safety We bring confidence to the mountains

 MWHS guides are fully trained.
-They all have achieved qualifications with the Canadian Avalanche Association (CAA), Canadian Ski Guide Association (CSGA) or international equivalent, and the Canadian Ski Instructors Alliance (CSIA).
+They all have achieved qualifications with the Canadian Avalanche Association (CAA), Canadian Ski Guide Association (CSGA), or international equivalent, and the Canadian Ski Instructors Alliance (CSIA).

 Our guides are also your Resort hosts - they meet you on arrival, take you to your accommodations and show you our facilities.
-Every evening after their detailed guides meeting, they will meet you in the Powder Max Dining Room and the Silver Buckle Lounge for your gourmet dining experience and conversation.

 Every heliski week is an instructional week.
 Whether you are a first timer or an expert powder skier, your guide is also a qualified ski instructor and will help you improve your technique to increase your powder enjoyment.